Europe is home to some of the most magical Christmas markets, here is our pick of ten.

-Christmas festivities are just round the corner, and we are already in a jolly mood.
+Christmas festivities are just around the corner, and we are already in a jolly mood.
 Trees decorated with fairy lights, delicious cakes, mulled wine and the air of generosity — Christmas encompasses all these and beyond.

 However, if you are planning to spend the remaining part of 2021 travelling, we have a special treat for you.
 Known for its festive spirit every holiday season, Europe is touted for some of the best Christmas markets in the world.